-WAIVER OF RIGHT TO INSPECT AND REVIEW CONFIDENTIAL LETTERS OF RECOMMENDATION and renounce all rights of access, including, but not limited to, those rights established by Title 51 O.S.
-24A.7 (C), to any letter or letters of reference or confidential recommendations to be hereafter written in my behalf by all peer reviewers.
+WAIVER OF RIGHT TO INSPECT AND REVIEW CONFIDENTIAL LETTERS OF RECOMMENDATION

 I, (type full name) hereby

-\square waive \Box do not waive,
+□ waive□ do not waive,

-This waiver is not operative and becomes null and void if at any time said letter or letters of reference or confidential recommendations are used for any purpose other than those which are specifically recommended.
-My specific intention is respecting an application for promotion, tenure and/or reappointment.
+g, but not limited to, those rights established fer or letters of reference or confidential in my behalf by all peer reviewers.

-(Signature of Waiving Party)
+letters of reference or confidential recomm null and void if at any time said letter or mendations are used for any purpose other ended.
+My specific intention is respecting r reappointment.

-(Date)
+(Signature of Waiving Party) (Date)